 Individuals on temporary student visas are not eligible to receive NAT traineeship support.

 Funding preference will be given to projects that will substantially benefit rural or underserved populations, or help meet public health nursing needs in state or local health departments.
-To qualify for statutory funding preference, applicants must demonstrate that at least 60% of graduates from the preceding academic year are currently employed in rural or underserved clinical practice settings.
+To qualify for statutory funding preference, applicants must demonstrate that at least 60% of graduates from academic year 2021-2022 are currently employed in rural, underserved, or state/local health department practice sites.

-Applicants interested in requesting special consideration can use the Find Shortage Areas by Address tool to determine whether a specific address is located in an HPSA for this funding opportunity.
+Applicants interested in requesting special consideration can use the Find Shortage Areas by Address tool to determine whether a specific address is located in a HPSA for this funding opportunity.

 What This Program Funds